 Emissary.dev presents itself as a promising low-code platform that might potentially expedite prototyping for the #ActivityPub based #OMN projects.
-It’s emphasis on ease of use and integration with various #openweb social APIs which is the path we need to take for rapid development without getting bogged down in initial complexities.
+It has an emphasis on ease of use and integration with #openweb social APIs.
+This is the path we need to take for rapid development without getting bogged down in initial complexities.

-Potential benefits, rapid prototyping, the low-code approach allows for quick iterations and testing of ideas, which is crucial in the early stages of project development.
-Open source foundation, providing the flexibility to modify and adapt the codebase as needed.
-This openness also means that, if necessary, a custom backend could be developed in the future without starting from scratch.
-The is some developer engagement, Ben the dev, appears to be actively engaged with the community, responding to issues on #GitHub and expressing a desire to support #openweb paths.
+Potential benefits are, rapid prototyping, the low-code approach for quick iterations and testing of ideas in early stage development.
+It has an open source foundation, providing the flexibility to modify and adapt the codebase as needed.
+This openness also means that, if necessary, a custom backend can be developed in the future without starting from scratch.
+There is some developer engagement, Ben the dev, appears to be engaged with the community, responding to issues on #GitHub and expressing a desire to support #openweb paths.

-Things to consider are the monetization plans with a freemium model in the future.
-While this is not uncommon, it’s important to consider how this might affect the project’s long term independence and sustainability.
-Then there is the background of the developer, which includes work in the self-help industry.
-While this isn’t inherently negative, it’s worth considering how this experience might influence the platform’s direction and priorities.
-All this questions the codebase long-term viability for “native” #openweb use, as relying on a third-party platform always carries some risk.
-We do need to assess whether Emissary.dev’s development trajectory aligns with the long-term goals of the #OMN project.
+Things to consider – the monetization plans with a freemium model in the future, while this is not uncommon, it’s important to be clear how this might affect the project’s long term independence and sustainability.
+Then there is the background of the developer, which includes work in the self-help industry, agen this isn’t inherently negative, but how this experience might influence the platform’s direction and priorities.
+All this helps to look at the codebase long-term viability for “native” #openweb use, as relying on a third-party platform always carries some risk.
+We need to assess whether Emissary.dev’s development trajectory aligns with the long-term goals of the #OMN projects.

 Next steps are technical evaluation, a review of the codebase to assess its quality, security practices, and suitability for the project’s needs.
-Will reaching out to Ben for a video discussion to better understand his vision for the platform and how it might align with the #OMN project’s paths.
-Pilot testing, if initial assessments are positive, proceed with a small-scale pilot to test capabilities in a soft roll-out environment.
+Will be reaching out to Ben for a video discussion to better understand his vision for the platform and how it aligns with the #OMN paths.
+Then, if this looks positive in pilot testing, proceed with a small-scale pilot to test capabilities in a soft roll-out environment.

 Looking for feedback on this.